Resource Management Act 1991

 You could also call this:

-But there are two times when the Environment Court can still make an enforcement order even if someone is following the rules.
-First, if enough time has passed or things have changed since the approval was given.
-Second, if the person was following a resource consent that has been changed or cancelled under section 314(1)(e).
+But the Environment Court can still make an enforcement order if they think it is a good idea after considering how much time has passed and if things have changed.
+They can also make an order if your resource consent has been changed or cancelled as stated in section 314(1)(e).

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.